Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 Format: “[Attention grabber]!
 [Product/collection] is [status/offer].
 [Key benefit].
 [Scarcity element].
 [Direct CTA].”

-Example for Limited Collection:
+EXAMPLE for Limited Collection:

 “ALERT!
 Our Summer Capsule Collection drops in 48 hours.
 12 pieces, endless combinations, zero wardrobe stress.
 Only 500 sets available.
 Set your reminder now.
 Link in bio.”